 Going into college, Stewart already has a lot of experience at the national and international level.
 Stewart is a two-time Olympic Trials qualifier.
 In 2008, Stewart qualified in the 100-meter backstroke and the 100-meter butterfly.
 Four years later at the 2012 Olympic Trials, Stewart qualified in the 100-meter backstroke (37th), the 200-meter backstroke (29th), and the 100-meter butterfly (25th).

 2011 FINA World Junior Championships

 In 2011, Stewart competed at the FINA World Junior Championships where she finished second in the 50-meter butterfly.
 Stewart had two other top-eight finishes with a fifth-place 100-meter butterfly and a sixth-place 200-meter backstroke.

 After her first place 50-meter butterfly (25.99) and her first place 100-meter butterfly (57.98) at the 2014 Phillips 66 National Championships, Stewart was selected for her sixth US National Team roster.
 Several weeks later, Stewart competed at the 2014 Pan Pacific Championships in Gold Coast, Australia.
-She walked away from Pan-Pacs with a bronze medal in the 100-meter butterfly (57.82).
-2015 is exciting for Stewart as she will be competing at the FINA World Championships in Kazan, Russia in summer 2015.
+She walked away from Pan-Pacs with a bronze medal in the 100-meter butterfly (57.82) as well as a silver medal for her part in the 400 medley relay.

 2015 World Championships